 - It has a USB port (both host and device) and an Ethernet port.
 USB host can be used for connecting USB memory sticks to store various things, USB device or Ethernet can be used to connect it to a computer.
 All these features are great for documentation and remote control.
 So there are three options for screenshot: USB memory stick, using its web server and livescreen there, using LXI (remote communication through Ethernet -maybe also through USB I dont use it-).
 I use livescreen or LXI, it is extremely easy to use.
 These features are sometimes available as options in alternatives (which adds to its base price) or available by default in higher models which are more expensive.

 - It supports up to 50.000 waveform/s.
 I think this is the only place it is not better than others, Keysight has I think 200.000 wfm/s.
-I am not sure how different it is but I can say 50.000 wfm/s is quite nice.
+I am not sure how different it is but I can say 50.000 wfm/s is very OK.

 - It has 10M sample memory, and if you have history option (it comes with the bundle), it supports up to 160 Msample segmented memory.
 This is pretty amazing and again not very common in this price range.